Clarksville Parks and Recreation's Queen City Road Race returns with larger event - Clarksville Online

 Saturday, May 7th from 10:00am-4:00pm

-If you are interested in becoming a vendor, visit ClarksvilleParksRec.com or email parksrec@cityofclarksville.com
+If you are interested in becoming a vendor, visit ClarksvilleParksRec.com or email

 Queen City Road Race